Contact Sales Support Center

 Grant writing aims to convince the grant-making organization that the proposed project or program is worth funding and will positively impact the community or field of study.
 Effective grant writing requires strong writing skills, attention to detail, and the ability to communicate complex ideas clearly and concisely.

-You write grant application to secure funding for your projects.
+You write a grant application to secure funding for your projects.
 First, you need to determine to which Request for Applications (RFA), Request for Proposals (RFP), grant solicitation, etc., you will write the application.
 This decision also determines the agency, foundation, etc., providing the grant funding.

 Make sure that you or the entity that will apply for the grant meets the criteria for the type of entities that can apply for a particular grant, for example, an NIH R-01 grant, an SBIR, an STTR, etc.